New: Uber to sell its services to local Indian business

 Read More

-Uber and lyft race to debut on the stock market
+New Uber and lyft debut on the stock market

 With the SEC up and running again after the government shutdown, the IPO gears are grinding back to life.
 Uber Technologies and Lyft Inc., both planning highly-anticipated public offerings, could be two of the first unicorns to take the plunge in the public markets this year.
 It’s not confirmed publicly which rideshare giant plans to go first, but both reportedly have received feedback from the SEC on their IPO proposals.
 But the significant disparity in their sizes and valuations could influence how both are ultimately received by the market.
 That could put pressure on the rival…